ryotayagiABC/Light_CVGL/README.md

 bash train_cvact.sh
 ```

-Our code is implemented using pytorch-lightning so we can train using multiple GPUs.
 To use multiple GPUs, rewrite the shell script as follows.
 ```
 --gpu 0,1
 ```